-Fowler has exhibited nationally and internationally and his work is held in a number of public and private collections including; the Museum of Contemporary Art Australia, the National Gallery of Australia, the Dunedin Public Art Museum, Dubbo Regional Art Gallery and Artbank.
+Fowler has exhibited nationally and internationally and his work is held in a number of public and private collections including; the Museum of Contemporary Art Australia, the National Gallery of Australia, the Dunedin Public Art Museum, Dubbo Regional Art Gallery, the RMIT art collection and Artbank.

 In recent years, Fowler’s work has been curated into a number of significant institutional exhibitions including: Precarious Nature, at the Centre of Contemporary Art (CoCA), Christchurch, New Zealand; New Romance: Art and the Posthuman, at the Museum of Contemporary Art, Sydney, Australia; New Romance: Art from Australia and Korea at the Museum of Modern and Contemporary Art, Seoul, South Korea; Light Moves, National Gallery of Australia Collection touring video exhibition.

 He is a previous recipient of the Samstag International Visual Arts Scholarship, undertaking his year of study abroad at the Universitat der Kunst in Berlin, Germany.